Kristian OLESEN

 demonstrated that by the application of 9% suspended kaolin,

-without pre-watering of the ground, the increased soil moisture in
+without pre-watering of the ground, the increased soil moisture

-the soil surface layer (i.e. 0-10 cm) increased by 24%.
-Screening
+in the soil surface layer (i.e. 0-10 cm) increased by 24%.

-exponentiental.
+be exponentiental.

-[0093] It will be obvious for a person skilled in the art that the
+[0093] It will be obvious for a person skilled in the art that

-electrostatically binding properties of the binder composition is
+the electrostatically binding properties of the binder

-for example microscopic particles, atoms, viruses, bacteria and
+small entities, for example microscopic particles, atoms,

-following patent claims.
+claimed in the following patent claims.

 https://www.researchgate.net/post/How_to_make_nanoclay_Any_suggestion_to_synthesize_it